EduardoAraos/api_weather/readme.md

 that the third app provider give us to make requests, given that there is no sensitive data in the application & the api key is totally free
 & we are not delivering an application for production, we can afford to share this variables to the world at the moment.

-**TL;DR some shortcuts were taken due to the nature of the endpoint, these shortcuts, anyway cant make it to production level**
+**TL;DR some shortcuts were taken due to the nature of the endpoint, these shortcuts, however cant make it to production level**

 ### Todo:
 - [ ] Custom validators for the serializers using regular expressions that matches the output data for each value of the response of the GET /weather API.